Dreaming of You (Selena album): Background

 In 1983, Selena y Los Dinos recorded their first singles with Freddie Records, but poor promotion and low sales led Abraham to switch to Bob Grever's Cara Records, and later, in 1986, to Manny Guerra's G.P.
 Productions.
 The group built its reputation performing nonstop at private events and local venues, with Abraham relentlessly booking shows despite rejections fueled by gender bias.
-Promoters dismissed them as unremarkable, earning him a reputation for being difficult.
+Promoters dismissed them as unremarkable.
 The band continued pushing forward with minimal earnings and limited industry support, culminating in a 1985 appearance on the Johnny Canales Show.
 In 1986, "Dame Un Beso", brought wider attention, and Selena's Tejano Music Award for Female Entertainer of the Year at age 15 stirred controversy by dethroning Laura Canales.
 The band's 1987 pop cover of "La Bamba", reached number 20 on the Billboard Hot Latin Songs chart, but was eclipsed by Los Lobos' version tied to the film.
 By 1988, they were among Texas's most requested Tejano acts.
 In 1989, José Behar urged Capitol Records Vice Chairman and CEO Joe Smith to develop a musician like Gloria Estefan, who received acclaim with "Conga" (1985), but Smith doubted the idea's viability.
-At the 1989 Tejano Music Awards, after La Sombra withdrew, Rick Trevino invited Selena y Los Dinos to open the ceremony.
+At the 1989 Tejano Music Awards, Selena y Los Dinos opened the ceremony.
 The show drew industry executives, including scouts from CBS Records and newly established EMI Latin.
 While CBS presented a higher financial offer, Behar, newly appointed as Vice President of EMI Latin, expressed a strong interest in signing the group.
-Behar saw crossover potential in Selena beyond Spanish-language success, believing bicultural authenticity was key.
-Behar recalled how Selena had been unequivocally focused on achieving crossover success.
 Abraham favored EMI's proposal, drawn by the label's promise of a future crossover into the mainstream market.
 Abraham was intent on positioning his children as pioneers of the new imprint, and the group rebranded simply as Selena.